json-api/json-api/format/index.md

 A server **MUST** return `404 Not Found` when processing a request to fetch a relationship URL that does not exist.

+> Note: This can happen when the parent resource of the relationship does not exist.
+For example, when `/articles/1` does not exist, request to `/articles/1/links/tags` returns `404 Not Found`.

 > Note: If a relationship URL exists but the relationship is empty, then `200 OK` **MUST** be returned, as described above.